-Persons Who Have Chronic Pain
+Persons Who Have Chronic Pain with Life Activity Impacts

-- Talk to your primary care provider and other care team members about any concerns that you have about managing your pain. - Discuss any other concerns that you may have such as feeling low, depressed, or anxious, or concerns about sleeping, drinking, or drug use. - Understand the cycle of complex pain; see Appendix E for an infographic, and your role in helping address pain and function. - Talk to your providers about your concerns with accessing the type of care that you need.
+- Talk to your primary care provider and other care team members about any concerns that you have about managing your pain to resume life activities most important to you. - Discuss any other concerns that you may have such as feeling low, depressed, or anxious, or concerns about sleeping (too much or not enough), drinking, or drug use. - Understand the complex cycle of chronic pain; see Appendix F for an infographic, and your role in helping address pain and function.
+The inter-related effects of chronic pain on mood, thoughts and life activities can lead to a downward cycle.
+The downward cycle can be reversed by employing multiple approaches to chronic pain management selected from the options depicted. - Understand the inter-relationships among pain, emotions, actions, attention, and thoughts through the pain neuromatrix.
+The infographic for the pain neuromatrix shows how it can be "rewired" via body and movement strategies, mind-body pain management skills, integrating health practices as well as conventional medical treatment options.
+Many people benefit from using multiple approaches to chronic pain management at the same time.